 Healthcare/Pre-Medicine Internships Abroad

-International Medical Aid (IMA) offers transformative, life-changing opportunities for doctors, medical residents, medical students, and pre-med undergraduates to work in busy international hospitals, mentored by our outstanding staff of dedicated physicians and other healthcare professionals.
+International Medical Aid (IMA) offers transformative, life-changing healthcare internships for doctors, medical residents, medical students, and pre-med undergraduates to work in busy international hospitals, mentored by our outstanding staff of dedicated physicians and other healthcare professionals.
 We collaborate with an extensive network of public and private hospitals to provide rewarding hands-on programs tailored to the specific skill sets and educational background of each intern.
 IMA strives to improve the health of underserved individuals in regions in which we operate through medical clinics, public health education programs, first responder, and first aid training.
 We take a holistic approach to care, collaborating with local leaders to develop ethical and sustainable community-led initiatives that address the root causes of disease and illness.

 IMA is a not-for-profit organization that reinvests into all of the communities in which we operate.
 While some programs merely transport participants to their hospital placements and offer little oversight or guidance, we provide a structured environment with multiple sources of local and U.S.-based support.
 IMA oversees every aspect of our interns’ overseas experience, including extensive training on safety and infection control procedures.

 24/7 U.S. and Local Country Support

 IMA recognizes the importance of a strong support network in a foreign country thousands of miles from home.
 We provide a single U.S. point of contact for families at home, while onsite, each intern is matched with a program coordinator and a mentor.
 The coordinator typically lives in the Program Residence and is responsible for smooth day-to-day operations, while the mentor works with interns in a professional capacity.

 Medical School Admissions Support

 International Medical Aid has a network of experienced medical school admissions experts including physician educators and former members of medical school admissions committees.
-Participants who successfully complete our physician shadowing abroad or medical elective programs will have access to personal medical school admissions counseling including letters of recommendation, AMCAS/personal statement review, and interview coaching at no additional cost.
+Participants who successfully complete our healthcare internships abroad or medical elective programs will have access to personal medical school admissions counseling including letters of recommendation, AMCAS/personal statement review, and interview coaching at no additional cost.
 Many of our past alumni have leveraged the guidance of our professional consultants to successfully enter American and European medical schools.

 Orientation and Training